luolearning/luoshu-kit-transformers/README.md

 This repository instantiates the Luoshu addressing system, with anchor–path encoding for resolving internal coordinates.

-It demonstrates how the Luoshu structure can be applied to Transformer architectures (GPT-2).
+It illustrates how the Luoshu structure can be applied to Transformer architectures (GPT-2).

 ---

 ## Key Idea

-Instead of searching for circuits (e.g. attribution patching), we:
+Instead of search-based circuit tracing (e.g. attribution patching), LuoshuKit treats internal representations as an addressable space:

+- Map the residual stream into a 27×27 Luoshu grid
+- Use path-based addressing (e.g. (4,9,2)) to select coordinates
+- Directly intervene on those coordinates
+- Observe changes in output behavior

 - Map the residual stream into a 27×27 Luoshu grid
 - Use path-based addressing (e.g. (4,9,2)) to select coordinates